reef-pi/reef-pi/README.md

 ## Features

 - Web browser based user interface
-- On demand control of equipments
+- On demand & timer based control of equipments
-- Timer based control of equipments
-- Sunrise to sunset LED lighting control
+- Sunrise to sunset LED lighting automation
-- Temperature control
+- Temperature monitoring and control
 - Auto Top off
-- On demand or automatic tank photo capture
 - Adafruit.io based telemetry for monitoring, charting and dashboar

-## Acknowledgements
+- On demand or automatic tank photo capture with google drive upload

 reef-pi would not be possible without these awesome things: